What Are Transactional Leaders and Transformational Leaders? - HRDQ

 Can Be Essential During a Crisis

-This type of leadership can also be ideal when there is a crisis at hand.
+This type of leadership can also be ideal when a crisis is at hand.

 Leadership Managing a Crisis

-In these situations, there is often a specific task that needs to be accomplished where having a clearly defined hierarchy and particular duties assigned to each person is essential.
+In these situations, there is often a specific task to be accomplished, and having a clearly defined hierarchy and specific duties assigned to each person is essential.

 Downsides of Transactional Leadership